sksq96/dress-your-pet/knight.md

-dress the animal up like knight in armor
+Fit knight's armor to the animal as it is.
+Keep everything else same as original